coxinhaswap/pancake-document/products/lottery/README.md

 ![](<../../.gitbook/assets/docs masthead (3) (2).png>)

-Playing the PancakeSwap Lottery gives you a chance to win huge CAKE prizes!
+Playing the CoxinhaSwap Lottery gives you a chance to win huge CAKE prizes!
 It's easy, fair, and you can enter as often as you like as long as you have the CAKE to buy a ticket.

 [View smart contract](https://bscscan.com/address/0x5aF6D33DE2ccEC94efb1bDF8f92Bd58085432d2c)